MC Hammer: New venture with Oaktown/Giant Records (1992–1993)

-By this time, he also parted ways with his only female executive music business administration consultant and songwriter, Linda Lou McCall (who previously worked with the Delfonics and her husband Louis A. McCall, Sr.'s band Con Funk Shun).
+By this time, Hammer also parted ways with his only female executive music business administration consultant and songwriter, Linda Lou McCall (who previously worked with the Delfonics and her husband Louis A. McCall, Sr.'s band Con Funk Shun).
 A music industry vet, McCall was hired by Hammer's brother and manager Louis K. Burrell, in 1990.
 She helped set up his corporate operations and administration, at Bust It Management & Productions Inc. in Oakland, California.
-She later became Vice President of Hammer's talent management company, overseeing artists like Heavy D, B Angie B and Ralph Tresvant.
+McCall later became Vice President of Hammer's talent management company, overseeing artists like Heavy D, B Angie B and Ralph Tresvant.
 While at Bust It, she and her husband brought their artist Keith Martin to Felton's attention, who hired him as a backup musician and vocalist for Hammer's Please Hammer Don't Hurt 'Em and Too Legit to Quit world tours.
-In 1993 and 1994, McCall was also involved in several lawsuits against Hammer, which were eventually settled out of court.

-With a new home and daughter, a new record soon to be released and his new business, Hammer claimed he was happy and far from being broke during a tour of his mansion for Ebony.
-"Today there is a more aggressive Hammer, because the '90s require you to be more aggressive", Hammer said of his music style.
+With a new home and daughter, a new record soon to be released and his new business, Hammer claimed that he was happy and far from being broke during a tour of his mansion for Ebony.
+"Today there is a more aggressive Hammer, because the '90s require you to be more aggressive," Hammer said of his music style.
 "There is a harder edge, but I'm no gangsta.
 Hammer in the '90s is on the offense, on the move, on the attack.
-And it's all good".
+And it's all good."